Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     public GameObject playerFlashlightOverlay; // grab the overlay
 ```

-* Since we set the batteries box collider to “is trigger” , we will be able to manipulate what happens to the gameobject once the player enters its trigger zone through “ void on trigger enter “ where we will add a conditional statement to check if the following collision between the trigger and the collider is in fact the player themselves.
+* Since we set the batteries box collider to `is trigger` , we will be able to manipulate what happens to the gameobject once the player enters its trigger zone through `void OnTriggerEnter` where we will add a conditional statement to check if the following collision between the trigger and the collider is in fact the player themselves.

 ```C#
     private void OnTriggerEnter(Collider other) // when the player enters its trigger